hammadweb2020/next-js-blog/README.md

 ## Demo
 Demo Link : [UAE Town Talk PWA Built in Next.js](https://uaetowntalk.vercel.app)

-If you are getting the Serverless error just refresh again it will work fine.
+If you are getting the Serverless error just refresh the web page again it will work fine because I am using Stapi API on Heroku.
+Server will go to sleep after 30 minute if no one are using the app.
-Heroku Web Dyno: If an app has a free web dyno, and that dyno receives no web traffic in a 30-minute period, it will sleep.
-In addition to the web dyno sleeping, the worker dyno (if present) will also sleep.

 ## Featured
   - Front-end developed in Next.js